Search

 Because we want to enjoy the view some more we decide to have some sushi with a view of the skyline, spectacular!
 After a delicious meal we take The Peak tram back down.
 This is rather exciting because the seats face forward but the tram is moving backwards.
 You’re pressed down in your seat and Kev almost falls over when he tries standing up during the steep descend.
 The Peak certainly is a must do during a city trip in Hong Kong with kids.

-Ice cream and dinner
+Ice Cream and Dinner

 The kids deserve some ice cream after this busy day so we walk into good old McDonalds for some soft ice.
 In there we call the home front through Whatsapp.
 The Mac has free Wi-Fi which comes in handy.
 On our way back to our hotel on the subway we buy some bread and croissants so we can have a bite to eat later on in the evening because of our early dinner.